Please download our publications below:

 The Lawrence C. Gallen, O.S.A.
 Faculty Service Award is intended to recognize an individual member of the Villanova University faculty who has, over many years, contributed outstanding service to the Villanova University community.
 There should be at most token compensation for this service.
 All active, tenured faculty members with ten years of service or longer are eligible, including those who currently hold administrative positions, provided that they have taught full-time at Villanova for at least ten years.
 Above all, the faculty member’s service should have consistently exceeded the normal requirements and ordinary expectations of their position.

-Nominations for the Gallen Faculty Service Award will be accepted until Friday, January 18, 2013.
-Supporting materials may be submitted after that date, but no later than Friday, February 15, 2013.
-After the nominating committee of the Committee on Faculty has made a careful review of these materials, to be completed by the end of March, the Committee on Faculty will recommend three faculty finalists to the VPAA for submission to the President of the University.
+Nominations for the Gallen Faculty Service Award will be accepted until Friday, December 11, 2015.
+Supporting materials may be submitted after that date, but no later than Friday, January 15, 2016.
+After the Awards Committee of the Faculty Congress has made a careful review of these materials, to be completed by the end of March, the Faculty Congress will recommend three faculty finalists to the Provost for submission to the President of the University.

 Full-time tenured faculty, chairpersons, academic directors, and deans are eligible to nominate.
 Eligible faculty may self-nominate.
 Nominators should consult the eligibility guidelines below and then contact the prospective nominee to ensure that he or she agrees to be nominated.
 Then submit the name of the nominee via the online submission form.

 Please direct any questions about this form or the nomination procedure via email to Linda Copel or Deanna Zubris at email@example.com

 As nominator, you may submit by email a one-page supporting statement on behalf of the nominee.
 If more than one nominator chooses to nominate the same person, they may each provide a separate statement, or together they may submit a joint supporting statement of no more than three pages.